darthchudi/backprop/README.md

 ### Visualisation

-The implementation supports generating an output file of the computation graph through the use of GraphViz `dot` files.
+The implementation supports generating an output file of the computation graph through the use of Graphviz `dot` files.

 ```rust
 use backprop::{value};